 I jumped at the opportunity, converting my $111,249 traditional IRA to a Roth.
 The sweetener: I only had to pay taxes on $62,674 of additional income.
 Why not more?
 By then, my traditional IRA contained $48,575 of nondeductible contributions.
 Those contributions represented dollars that had previously been taxed, so the IRS didn’t expect me to pay income taxes on them again.
 Result: I now had $111,249 growing tax-free—but, to get that tax-free growth, I only had to make a onetime tax payment of around $20,000.

-In subsequent years, I would make my $5,000 annual nondeductible IRA contribution (the maximum is now $5,500, plus an additional $1,000 if you’re 50 or older) and then later convert it to a Roth.
+In subsequent years, I would make my annual nondeductible IRA contribution and then later convert it to a Roth.
 That, along with market gains, further fattened my Roth.

 Now that I have a fairly substantial Roth IRA, my hope is to leave it untouched and bequeath it to my children.
-Under current law, I’m not obligated to take required minimum distributions from my Roth—and, assuming my kids inherit the account, they would be able to draw it down slowly using the “stretch IRA” strategy.
-Unfortunately, it increasingly looks like the politicians will kill the stretch strategy and insist that nonspouse beneficiaries empty all IRAs within five years.
-Even if that happens, my children will receive a pool of income tax–free money, which should make for a handsome inheritance.
+Under current law, I’m not obligated to take required minimum distributions from my Roth—and, assuming my kids inherit the account, they would receive a pool of income tax–free money that they could then leave to grow for another 10 years.

 Next: Roth’s Five-Year Rule